UPPMAX/HPC-python/docs/ml.rst

       UPPMAX has scikit-learn in the scikit-learn/0.22.1 module.
 We also need the python_ML module for Tensorflow, so let's just load those

-        - Load modules: ``module load python_ML_packages scikit-learn/0.22.1 TensorFlow/2.5.0-fosscuda-2020b``
+        - Load modules: ``module load python_ML_packages/3.9.5-gpu python/3.9.5``
-           - On Rackham this will load CPU version, whereas if on a GPU node the GPU version will be loaded
+           - On Rackham we should use python_ML-packages/3.9.5-cpu, while on a GPU node the GPU version should be loaded